bluesky/bluesky/doc/source/tutorial.rst

 interruptions, organizes metadata and data, coordinates I/O, and ensures that the hardware is left in a safe state at exit time.

+This separation of the executor (the RunEngine) from the instruction set (the plan) pays off in several ways, as we will see in the examples that follow.

 .. note::

     If you are a visiting user at a facility that runs bluesky, you can skip